 Overall, German security policy engagement demonstrates a degree of restraint.
 Germany wants to avoid initiatives that could be interpreted as “going it alone”.
 However, alliances and partnerships in the EU and NATO have become fragile.
 The EU is paralysed by the conflicting interests of its Member States and has lost influence in terms of security and foreign policy.
 The Iran deal of 2015, hailed as the EU’s greatest diplomatic success, is now a thing of the past.
 Europe’s involvement in the Syrian war was barely relevant, and the Libyan conflict has dramatically revealed the EU’s inability to overcome conflicts of interest between its Member States and to assume a mediating role in resolving a conflict in its immediate neighbourhood.
 The German government launched an important foreign policy initiative in 2019 in the form of the Berlin Process, which is intended to compel external warring factions to gradually reach a political solution.
 From the outset, the German government has attached great importance to integrating the initiative into the European framework and to placing it under the aegis of the UN.
-Even if the chances of success are bleak, the initiative has strengthened Germany’s reputation as a fair and reliable mediator, thus increasing its influence in terms of foreign policy.
+Even if the chances of success are still uncertain, the initiative has strengthened Germany’s reputation as a fair and reliable mediator, thus increasing its influence in terms of foreign policy.

 In economic terms, the region has so far been of minor importance for Germany.
 Among German’s 30 most important trading partners, there is only one country from the region, namely Turkey (in 17th place for 2018).
 Germany exported goods worth 3.17 billion euros (2018) to Egypt (the most populous Arab country with 100 million inhabitants) – less than half of that to Singapore or Hong Kong.
 The conflicts and crises in the region, along with the uncertainty associated with transformation processes, are deterring investment, particularly by German SMEs.